kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 So every time a link with the `teamLink` class gets clicked, the `this` keyword forces our JavaScript code to look at the data-attributes for that link only, then load them onto the page.

-Use `getAttribute` instead of `.dataset` (<a href="http://codepen.io/kaidez/pen/QwbJBZ" target="blank">See the CodePen Demo</a>)
+Use `getAttribute` instead of `dataset` (<a href="http://codepen.io/kaidez/pen/QwbJBZ" target="blank">See the CodePen Demo</a>)
 ---------------------
-`.dateset` is awesome but isn't cross-browser compliant and won't work in Internet Explorer 10 and lower.
+`dateset` is awesome but isn't cross-browser compliant and won't work in Internet Explorer 10 and lower.
 And [as MDN points out](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_data_attributes), it has performance issues.